hitanshkadakia/DigitalDetective/README.md

 # DigitalDetective

-FinalRecon is an all in one automatic web reconnaissance tool written in python.
-Goal of FinalRecon is to provide an overview of the target in a short amount of time while maintaining the accuracy of results.
+Digital Detective is an all in one automatic web reconnaissance tool written in python.
+Goal of Digital Detective is to provide an overview of the target in a short amount of time while maintaining the accuracy of results.
 Instead of executing several tools one after another it can provide similar results keeping dependencies small and simple.

 ## Features